pfflanders/Sign-Language-Translation/2021-12-06-reflection.md

 ## What did we learn from this project experience?
 ~ three things we learned ~
+1. Better insight into neural networks!!
+We trained and compiled quite a few models during this entire project and really learned about how those hidden layers worked!
+2. Iterative coding is key!
+We definitely learned to check our work at every stage otherwise we ran the risk of running into bugs and not knowing where to look to fix them (especially because we had really lengthy scripts of code).
+3. Lastly, we learned a little bit of sign language (which all three of us didn't know before).

 ## How will this project experience help us in our future studies or career?
 ~ Specific as possible; we can do this by name ~